corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

     }

     /**
-     * This object is serialised to the network and is the first flow message the seller sends to the buyer.
+     * This object is serialized to the network and is the first flow message the seller sends to the buyer.
      *
      * @param payToIdentity anonymous identity of the seller, for payment to be sent to.
      */